What is Asset Stripping?

 Opportunities for Asset Stripping

 Asset stripping is commonly conducted on undervalued or inefficient companies.
 Companies whose market value is below its book value are prime targets for asset stripping.
-It is more likely to occur during poor economic conditions (where companies would be valued lower than it would be in normal economic conditions) or to companies with a poor management team (where a poor management team would depress the company’s market value).
+It is more likely to occur during poor economic conditions (where companies would be valued lower than they would be in normal economic conditions) or to companies with a poor management team (where a poor management team would depress the company’s market value).

 Consequences of Asset Stripping